 Think about your destination as well.
 Will you have access to medical treatment if you require it?
 Is your destination equipped with a support system?
 Planning for these aspects can provide peace of mind during your trip.

-In conclusion, flying after a concussion is possible but requires meticulous planning and thorough consideration of your circumstances.
-Consult your healthcare provider, be aware of your specific condition, and take the necessary precautions to ensure a safe and comfortable journey.
-By following these guidelines and addressing these additional considerations, you can make informed decisions about flying after a concussion and have a smoother travel experience.
+To summarize, flying after a concussion is doable, but it takes cautious preparation and careful evaluation of your situation.
+Consult your healthcare practitioner, be aware of your individual situation, and take all essential steps to ensure a safe and pleasant travel.
+Following these suggestions and taking into account these extra concerns will allow you to make educated choices regarding flying after a concussion and have a more enjoyable travel experience.